dojo/docs/quickstart/events.rst

 Simple Connections
 ==================

 Dojo provides a pair of functions to handle many of your event-handling needs: ``dojo.connect`` and ``dojo.disconnect``.
-With `dojo.connect <dojo/connect>`_, you can link one function to fire when another does, handling DOM events and custom functions with a single mechanism.
-Additionally, `dojo.connect <dojo/connect>`_ allows you to connect as many functions to an event as necessary.
-With `dojo.disconnect <dojo/disconnect>`_, you can cancel a connection, assuming you've kept some reference to it.
+With :ref:`dojo.connect <dojo/connect>`, you can link one function to fire when another does, handling DOM events and custom functions with a single mechanism.
+Additionally, :ref:`dojo.connect <dojo/connect>` allows you to connect as many functions to an event as necessary.
+With :ref:`dojo.disconnect <dojo/disconnect>`, you can cancel a connection, assuming you've kept some reference to it.

 How does it work?
 -----------------

 Imagine that you're hungry and have decided to cook a pizza in your oven.
 The pizza will take 17 minutes, so you set a timer.
 You have better things to do than sit around your kitchen hanging out by the timer though, so you get your brother and tell him, "When you hear the oven timer, take the pizza out of the oven and bring me a slice."
 Your brother can only keep track of one thing at a time, and you don't want your house to burn down, so you tell your sister, "When you hear the over timer, turn off the oven."
 Because you're a little worried that your dirty oven might start to smoke, you tell them both, "If you hear the smoke alarm, come get me and then go outside."
 After you get your pizza, you tell your brother and sister that they don't have to worry about the oven alarm now and that they can go play until you call for them again.
 You then set the oven alarm to wake you up from a nap.

 In this example, your siblings are functions.
-Your telling them to respond to certain events, such as "onPizzaDone" and "onHouseOnFire" performs the same function as `dojo.connect <dojo/connect>`_ - it sets up your siblings (functions) to listen for an event and perform their tasks when they receive notice.
+Your telling them to respond to certain events, such as "onPizzaDone" and "onHouseOnFire" performs the same function as :ref:`dojo.connect <dojo/connect>` - it sets up your siblings (functions) to listen for an event and perform their tasks when they receive notice.
 The various alarms are similar to event objects; they inform your siblings of important details about the situation (such as what is beeping).
-Telling your siblings that they don't need to worry about the oven alarm anymore is similar to `dojo.disconnect <dojo/disconnect>`_; the next time the oven alarm goes off, it means that you need to wake up, and you don't want your brother hunting for a pizza needlessly, so you've told him to stop listening to that event.
+Telling your siblings that they don't need to worry about the oven alarm anymore is similar to :ref:`dojo.disconnect <dojo/disconnect>`; the next time the oven alarm goes off, it means that you need to wake up, and you don't want your brother hunting for a pizza needlessly, so you've told him to stop listening to that event.

 Syntax
 ------
-`dojo.connect <dojo/connect>`_ takes a variety of forms of arguments, depending on how you are planning to use it.
+:ref:`dojo.connect <dojo/connect>` takes a variety of forms of arguments, depending on how you are planning to use it.
 This section will cover those various forms, based on use cases for them.
-You can think of it as a more in-depth version of the overview from the introdction provided in `Functions Used Everywhere <quickstart/dojo-basics#dojo-connect>`_.
+You can think of it as a more in-depth version of the overview from the introdction provided in :ref:`Functions Used Everywhere <quickstart/dojo-basics>`.

 dojo.connect has the following signature (acceptable types in square brackets):